Skip to navigation Skip to content

 • the details of the care such as number of nights, hours of care or pattern of care

-Continue to use the Change in care - notifying macro to guide and document the conversation and actions required.
+Continue to use the Care change macro to guide and document the conversation and actions needed.

 Contact with the other customer to confirm the disagreement must occur before any referrals to Integrated Care.
 For information on disagreed care referrals, see CRG > Disagreed care.